Sri Lanka: Solidarity with the victims, unity against the forces of hatred

 “It is important that the general population, made up of Christians, Muslims, Buddhists, Hindus and people of other backgrounds feel safe to return to their places of work and worship without fear of coming under attack again.
 The last thing Sri Lanka needs is a return to the days when violence was allowed to tear asunder the precious bonds that unite this island’s many communities,” said Biraj Patnaik.

-Amnesty International is calling on its supporters around the world to show solidarity with the victims of the Easter Sunday massacre in Sri Lanka by posting messages of support on social media, organizing vigils outside the Sri Lankan embassy in their country or at churches that share the names of the three churches that were attacked in Sri Lanka: St. Anthony’s, St. Sebastian’s and Zion church.
+Amnesty International is calling on its supporters to show solidarity with the victims of the Easter Sunday massacre in Sri Lanka by posting messages of support on social media, organizing vigils outside the Sri Lankan embassy in their country or at churches that share the names of the three churches that were attacked in Sri Lanka: St. Anthony’s, St. Sebastian’s and Zion church.

 “St. Anthony’s Church in Colombo was one of the three churches attacked last Sunday.
 It is a place valued not just by Catholics but people of all faiths.
 There will be no greater rebuke to the horrific violence of the attackers than to see people of diverse backgrounds pay tribute to this symbol of tolerance and pluralism,” said Biraj Patnaik.